windarn/Data-Science-Projects/README.md

 # My Portfolio
-This is my portafolio of data science projects
+This is my portafolio of data science projects on Python

 #### -- Projects Status: [Completed]